ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 1.md

 "Where the fuck are your pants, Mairi?" he grits out after opening his door.

-*Quickly, tell her to leave then.* Cath commands, gnawing aggression beating down the shields he'd begun to place.
+*"Quickly, tell her to leave then."* Cath commands, gnawing aggression beating down the shields he'd begun to place.

 Dain pokes his head into the hallway and peers left then right; it's not too late for most of the other third years to be where they're supposed to be.
 He grabs her forearm and drags her into his room.
 He hasn't even bathed yet and she's there.